influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 With a valid password, the user can login via InfluxData's `influxctl` command line tool.
 The login command initiates an Auth0 browser login so that the password is never exchanged with `influxctl`.
-With a successful authentication to Auth0, InfluxDB Cloud Dedicated provides the user's `influxctl` session with a short-term management token for access to the Granite service.
+With a successful authentication to Auth0, InfluxDB Cloud Dedicated provides the user's `influxctl` session with a short-lived [management token](#management-tokens) for access to the Granite service.
-The user interacts with the `influxctl` command line tool to manage the workload cluster, including creating database tokens for database read and write access.
+The user interacts with the `influxctl` command line tool to manage the workload cluster, including creating [database tokens](#database-tokens) for database read and write access.

 #### Management tokens

 Management tokens authenticate user accounts to the Granite service and provide authorizations for workload cluster management activities, including:

  - account, pricing, and infrastructure management
+ - inviting, listing, and deleting users
  - creating, listing, and deleting, and databases
  - creating, listing, and deleting database tokens